First Colony Neighborhood Spotlight, James City County-Williamsburg VA

 In 1962, the First Colony subdivision was laid out by the First Land Corporation of Newport News.
 It has 276 lots, of which 108 are around Lake Pasbehegh, which was formed by damming a swamp.
 In 1978, the Shellbank Woods subdivision, containing 92 lots spread over 111 acres, was started on the land lying between First Colony and Shellbank Marsh.

 In 1986, the Heritage Landing subdivision was started on the land lying north of Shellbank Woods; it now contains 93 lots spread over 70 acres.
 The same year, Chestnut Hills was started off John Rolfe Lane.
-The population of our area has steadily grown; 57 houses in 1975, 192 in 1980, 242 in 1985 and 453 built and occupied in September 1991.
+The population of our the community has steadily grown; 57 houses in 1975, 192 in 1980, 242 in 1985 and 453 built and occupied in September 1991.
 There are currently 510 homeowners living in First Colony community with approximately 400 households participating as members of this self-managed, voluntary association.

 The First Colony Civic Association was incorporated in the State of Virginia on January 31, 1967.
 In 1978, it acquired title from the First Land Corporation to the approximately 50 acres of recreational property including the beach and boat basin, Lake Pasbehegh and the Park.
 In 1988 it was renamed the Greater First Colony Area Civic Association to encompass all five subdivisions in our area.

 The Civic Association is now responsible for the development and maintenance of the physical facilities of First Colony, including the recreational areas, roadways and night lights at the beach and park.
-The Association also promotes the social atmosphere of First Colony with picnics, dances, children’s parties and athletic events.
-It also is the formal contact with local government and other community groups.
+The Association also promotes the social atmosphere of First Colony with picnics, dances, children’s parties

 Being an older neighborhood, the time had come for some new energy and effort to be poured into grounds and equipment of the First Colony Park and its Marina area.
-Hundreds of volunteers dedicated many hours to planning and fund-raising hour to bring new life and beauty to this wonderful community !
+Hundreds of volunteers dedicated many hours to planning and fund-raising hour to bring new life and beauty to this wonderful community!

 It is a perfect example of what communities and neighborhoods can accomplish through partnering with each other, local agencies and various local talents.
 The Greater First Colony community has been a model for surrounding neighborhoods to recommit to organizing neighborhood events and that great things can happen when the energy and efforts of even a small group of volunteers, “starts the project ball rolling